-CAUTION: Use care to install batteries as indicated by the battery compartment.
-Follow battery manufacturer's precautions.
+CAUTION: Follow battery manufacturer's precautions.
 Do not install batteries backwards or mix new and used batteries.
 Do not mix battery types.
 If these precautions are not followed, batteries may explode, catch fire, or leak.
 Improperly installed batteries void your Meade warranty.
 Always remove the batteries if they will not be used for a long period of time.